GSA-TTS/datagov-brokerpak-eks/docs/scanning-reports.md

 # HOWTO review scanning reports

+Before you do anything else, set `KUBECONFIG` to the location of your kubeconfig file for accessing your cluster.
 ## Using the Starboard CLI

 1. [Install the Starboard CLI](https://aquasecurity.github.io/starboard/v0.15.2/cli/) and learn to use it